andrewtarzia/CGExplore/docs/source/forcefields.rst

-There is a lot of flexibility in how this code is used, however, `OpenMM` requires a :class:`cgexplore.forcefields.ForcedSystem`.
+There is a lot of flexibility in how this code is used, however, `OpenMM` requires a :class:`cgx.forcefields.ForcedSystem`.

 .. note::

-   Actually use :class:`cgexplore.forcefields.AssignedSystem` or :class:`cgexplore.forcefields.MartiniSystem`.
+   Actually use :class:`cgx.forcefields.AssignedSystem` or :class:`cgx.forcefields.MartiniSystem`.

 .. note::